 Before we delve deeper into the Google Tag Manager Data Layer, it is important to know some key concepts:

-- Google Tag Manager: Tool for Administering tags without direct code changes on your website.
+- Google Tag Manager: Tool for managing tags without direct code modifications on your website.

-- Variables: Save data used by tags and triggers within GTM.
+- Variables: Store data used by tags and triggers within GTM.

 - Tags: pieces of code that perform specific actions, such as collecting data or tracking conversions.

-- Triggers: determine when and under what conditions a tag should be activated.
+- Triggers: determine when and under what conditions a tag should be triggered.

 - Preview Mode: A GTM feature that allows you to test tags and triggers before they go live.